hackerhouse-opensource/OffensiveLua/README.md

 Lua is a lesser used but very useful choice for post-exploitation scripting language.
 It's flexible, lightweight, easy to embed, runs interpreted or as bytecode from memory and allows for JIT to interact with the host OS libraries.
-It is also trivial to obfuscate before, can be executed from memory and is generally very fast.
+It is also trivial to obfuscate and is very fast to learn and adapt.

 |            Filename            | Description                                         |
 | :----------------------------: | :-------------------------------------------------- |